 You'll find plenty of relevant general knowledge and up-to-date details on employment subjects such as working part-time, handling patient complaints and respect in the workplace.

 There's also plenty of information on career development including how to write a paper and clinical audit tips.

 Anaesthesia is the official monthly journal of the Association and available to all members.
-It publishes original, peer-reviewed articles on all aspects of general and regional anaesthesia, intensive care and pain therapy, including research on equipment.
+It forms part of the membership package and publishes original, peer-reviewed articles on all aspects of general and regional anaesthesia, intensive care and pain therapy, including research on equipment.

 Anaesthesia is aimed at consultant and trainee practitioners involved in all branches of anaesthesia, intensive care medicine (including specialists from other disciplines) and pain therapy and also non-medical staff working in those areas.

 Anaesthesia Reports is an independent peer-reviewed online journal that will publish case reports, educational articles, and multimedia, covering any aspect of clinical care from peri-operative medicine, critical care and pain medicine.